Kadin Chung

-J. Kadin Brian Chung (born September 5, 1998) is a Canadian professional soccer player who plays as a full-back for Vancouver FC in the Canadian Premier League.
+J. Kadin Brian Chung (born September 5, 1998) is a Canadian professional soccer player who plays as a full-back for Pacific FC in the Canadian Premier League.

 Early life

 Chung began playing youth soccer at age six with Coquitlam Metro-Ford SC.
 In his youth he also played hockey, swimming, and ran track and field.
 He played for the British Columbia provincial soccer team at U13 level.
 In September 2011, he joined the Vancouver Whitecaps Academy.